roryeiffe/cobol-notes/questions.md

 1. Explain isolation levels.
 1. What are the different types of reads?
 Explain them.
 1. What are active and archive logs?
+1. What is embedded SQL?
+1. What is a host variable?
+1. What is DCLGEN?
+1. What is SQLCA?
+1. How do we include SQL code in a COBOL program?
+What is the syntax?
+1. Explain how we can write an insert statement in a COBOL program.